antonioleal/myslackbuilds/0/README.md

 ## The Zero Scripts Setup

-*This folder contains a simple set of Slackware auxiliary scripts, the so called Zero Scripts ("0") , that simplify the process for you to collaborate with SlackBuilds.org*
+*This folder contains a simple set of auxiliary scripts, the Zero ("0") Scripts, that simplify the process of collaborating with SlackBuilds.org*

-Why the "0"?
-Because with *bash* it's very useful when you type 0 and press TAB twice to see what operations you can make in this environment *and* does not interfere with any other program in your Slackware box.
-Nice and tidy..

 ---